natallia-js/nodejs2024Q3/README.md

 In both cases application is started in development mode and automatically rebuilds on changes made in source code.

+## After running the application

 After starting the app on port (4000 as default) you can access it in your browser (http://localhost:4000) and open in your browser OpenAPI documentation by typing http://localhost:4000/doc/.

 ## How to stop running containers